miveronese/free_books_finder/README.md

-# free_books_finder
+# Free books finder

-A ruby script to list free sci-fi books available for Kindle.
+A ruby script to find free sci-fi books available for Kindle.